shepner/Docker-DNSmasq/README.md

 ### run just as a DHCP server in a docker swarm

+Use port 8067 to manage this

+Set your DHCP relay service to point at all physical nodes that this could possibly run on.

-Might need '--privileged' to resolve the "⁣⁣dnsmasq-dhcp: ARP-cache injection failed: Operation not permitted" error
+This needs '--privileged' to resolve the "⁣⁣dnsmasq-dhcp: ARP-cache injection failed: Operation not permitted" error but that isnt available with docker swarm

-use port 8067 to manage this

 ``` shell
 mkdir -p /mnt/nas/docker/dnsmasq/config